Nutrition and dental health and decay

 Introduction & overview

-Perusing the relevant literature on the link between diet and dental health as well as doing some self-observation, there can be little doubt that indeed what one eats and drinks (and even what one's forebears and mother ate and drank!) as well as what one avoids (perhaps even more so) has a possibly essential bearing on the health of our body, including our dentition.
+Perusing the relevant literature on the link between food and cavities (tooth decay) as well as doing some self-observation, there can be little doubt that indeed what one eats and drinks (and even what one's forebears and mother ate and drank!) as well as what one avoids (perhaps even more so) has a possibly essential bearing on the health of our body, including our teeth.
+In fact, that diet plays a decisive role for the health of most people's dentition, is an undisputed fact even among proponents of conventional dentistry.

 On tooth-protective nutrition: whole foods vs. processed and refined foods (Dr. Weston A. Price's research into diet and dental health and disease)

 Dr. Weston A. Price published his findings in his book Nutrition & Physical Degeneration.
-Also see The important vitamin K2: Dr Weston A. Price's powerful dental caries healer Activator X.
+Also see The important vitamin K2: Dr Weston A. Price's powerful cavity healer Activator X.

 Apparently, processed food can seriously damage teeth both from the "inside" and from the "outside", for example sugar